hyperledger-archives/sawtooth-docs-archive/faq/sawtooth.md

 could see the transaction level changes in the receipts if you needed to.

-## In order to create a Sawtooth application, do I need to clone and modify the entire `sawtooth-core` repository?
+<h2 id="create-app-clone-repo"> In order to create a Sawtooth application, do I
+need to clone and modify  the entire `sawtooth-core` repository?</h2>

 No. It can be done that way, but it\'s not recommended.
 All you need to write is the client application and the Transaction Processor.
 The core